Motivic construction of cohomological invariants: Compression of varieties and some supplementary results

-\begin{lem} Let $X$ and $Y$ be smooth projective irreducible varieties.
-Consider the category of Chow motives with $\zz/p$-coefficients.
+\begin{dfn} Let $X$ be a smooth projective irreducible variety over $k$.
+A motive $M=(X,\pi)$ is called a generically split direct summand of $X$, if $M_{k(X)}$ is a direct sum of twisted Tate motives over $k(X)$. \end{dfn}

+\begin{lem} Let $X$ be a twisted flag variety over $k$ of inner type and $p$ be a prime number.
+Let $R$ be an indecomposable generically split direct summand of the motive of $X$ with $\zz/p$-coefficients supporting $0$-cycles.
+Let $Y$ be a smooth projective irreducible variety over $k$.
 Assume that $X$ has a zero-cycle of degree $1$ mod $p$ over $k(Y)$ and $Y$ has a zero-cycle of degree $1$ mod $p$ over $k(X)$.
-Let $R$ be an indecomposable generically split direct summand of the motive of $X$ which supports zero-cycles.
-Then $R$ is an indecomposable direct summand of $Y$ which supports zero-cycles. \end{lem} \begin{proof} Since $X$ has a zero-cycle of degree $1$ mod $p$ over $k(Y)$, there exists by \cite[Lemma~1.6]{PSZ} a cycle $\varphi_1\in\Ch_{\dim X}(X\times Y)$ such that $\varphi_1\colon pt_X\mapsto pt_Y$ over $k(Y)$.
+Then $R$ is an indecomposable direct summand of $Y$ and $R$ splits over $k(Y)$. \end{lem} \begin{proof} We denote by $pt_X$ (resp. $pt_Y$) a zero-cycle of degree $1$ mod $p$ on $X$ over $k(Y)$ (resp. on $Y$ over $k(X)$).
+Since $X$ has a zero-cycle of degree $1$ mod $p$ over $k(Y)$, there exists by the localization sequence (generic point diagram) a cycle $\varphi_1\in\Ch_{\dim X}(X\times Y)$ such that $\varphi_1\colon pt_X\mapsto pt_Y$ over $k(Y)$.

 By symmetry there exists a cycle $\psi_1\in\Ch_{\dim Y}(Y\times X)$ such that $\psi_1\colon pt_Y\mapsto pt_X$ over $k(X)$.